janewang/RaspberryPi/README.md

 - Wait patiently until the write to SD card is completed.

 #### Plug Everything into the Raspberry Pi
-You will need a lot of pieces - collect them all from your spare parts box (charger, mouse), your computer (monitor, keyboard, mouse), your mobile phone (charger), your camera (unformatted SD card), and your TV (monitor).
+You will need a lot of pieces - collect them all from your spare parts box (charger, mouse), your computer (monitor, keyboard, mouse), your mobile phone (charger), your camera (SD card - formatted as above), and your TV (monitor).

-When you plug in the power, a red light should be be on.
+When you plug in the power, a red light should turn on.
 The rest of shinny bright lights should all turn on.
-Check you screen and see if you see a Raspberry there.
+Check your screen and see if there is a Raspberry.
 Wait for it...

 It will promote for login.
-Username: root
+- Username: root
-Password: root
+- Password: root

 #### Download LXDE (A Desktop Environment)
 - Update packages `pacman -Syn`
 - Install LXDE `pacman -S lxde xorg-xinit xf86-video-fbdev`
 - To run a LXDE session `xinit /usr/bin/lxsession`

-Congratulations, you can download more programs and optimize it to your likings.
+Congratulations, you can download more programs and optimize it to your liking.
 It's just like what you'd do on the Mac.
 Enjoy!